Drop of Nectar: An Old Man's Heart Advice mp4 & mp3

 Format: 2 mp4 video & mp3 audio downloads (links will be sent within 5 business days); Also available on 2 DVDsRunning Time: Teaching 1: 1 hour 34 min; Teaching 2: 2 hour 4 min

-Recorded at Orgyen Dorje Den in Alameda, California; October 2003
+Recorded at Orgyen Dorje Den in Alameda, California, October 2003

-Language: Tibetan with translation by Ngawang Zangpo
+Language: Tibetan with English translation by Ngawang Zangpo

 Download a PDF of the poem.